luau-lang/luau/docs/_posts/2022-10-31-luau-semantic-subtyping.md

 False positives are especially poor for onboarding new users.
 If a type-curious creator switches on typechecking and is immediately faced with a wall of spurious red squiggles, there is a strong incentive to immediately switch it off again.

-Inaccuracies in type errors are inevitable, since it is undecidable to decide ahead of time whether a runtime error will be triggered.
+Inaccuracies in type errors are inevitable, since it is impossible to decide ahead of time whether a runtime error will be triggered.
 Type system designers have to choose whether to live with false positives or false negatives.
 In Luau this is determined by the mode: `strict` mode errs on the side of false positives, and `nonstrict` mode errs on the side of false negatives.

 While inaccuracies are inevitable, we try to remove them whenever possible, since they result in spurious errors, and imprecision in type-driven tooling like autocomplete or API documentation.